tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>An authority using the "bdq" namespace that provides a reference for values required for a Test evaluation.
+			<td>An authority using the "bdqval" namespace that provides a reference for values required for a Test evaluation.
 Where the Test is a bdqval:ParameterizedTest a bdqval:defaultSourceAuthority ("bdqval:sourceAuthority default = xxx") is specified.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>